Iepoev/Thesis/paper/source/07_medische_context.md

 Studies have shown no correlation between HRR and HRV [@Esco2010] [@Molina2016], but a correlation exists between HRR and Baeke score [@Buchheit2006], which means that having an active lifestyle results in faster HRR.
 Fast phase HRR (specifically, the Heart Rate Index, being HR_max minus Heart rate after 1 minute of recovery) also correlates with VO$_{2max}$.
 As VO$_{2max}$ is primarily influenced by sympathetic activity, this means that an incread in fitness not only means higher parasympathetic modulation, but also enhanced sympathetic activity.
 In general, HRR can be used as a measure of Autonomic Nervous System adaptation [@Durmic2019].

 ### Hoe wordt fitheid getrained TODO
- - Recovery and performance in sport: Consensus statement
- - Overtraining syndrome
- - Overtraining in Resistance Exercise: An Exploratory Systematic Review and Methodological Appraisal of the Literature
- - Functional overreaching: The key to peak performance during the taper?
- - Diagnosis and prevention of overtraining syndrome: an opinion on education strategies
- - Effect of overreaching on cognitive performance and related cardiac autonomic control
- - Does overtraining exist?
-An analysis of overreaching and overtraining research
- - Training adaptation and heart rate variability in elite endurance athletes: Opening the door to effective monitoring
- - The Multimodal Nature of High-Intensity Functional Training: Potential Applications to Improve Sport Performance
- - Heart rate recovery in elite athletes: the impact of age and exercise capacity
- - Assessing overreaching with heart-rate recovery: What is the minimal exercise intensity required?
- - Is heart rate a convenient tool to monitor overreaching?
-A systematic review of the literature
- - Overtraining syndrome
- - The development of functional overreaching is associated with a faster heart rate recovery in endurance athletes

 Fitness training is based on three principles [@Powers1995]:
  - a training effect occurs when the tissue is stressed at a level beyond it is accustomed to (overload)